 A Century of Repression

-About the AuthorRalph Engelman is senior professor of journalism and communication studies at Long Island University, Brooklyn, and faculty coordinator of the George Polk Awards.
-He is the author of Friendlyvision: Fred Friendly and the Rise and Fall of Television Journalism.
-Carey Shenkman is a constitutional lawyer and litigator focusing on freedom of expression and transparency.
-He serves on the panel of experts of Columbia University’s Global Freedom of Expression Program.
+About the AuthorRalph Engelman is senior professor emeritus of journalism and communication studies at Long Island University, Brooklyn, and faculty coordinator of the George Polk Awards.
+He is the author of Public Radio and Television in America: A Political History and Friendlyvision: Fred Friendly and the Rise and Fall of Television Journalism.
+Carey Shenkman is a constitutional lawyer and litigator focusing on freedom of expression, transparency, and technology.
+He serves on the panel of experts of Columbia University's Global Freedom of Expression Program, and consults on media rights issues before the United Nations and around the world.

 "Scholars, students, activists, and journalists will appreciate this careful study of the tension between national security and press freedom.
 Clear and factual, with a rich cast of characters, this book should serve as both a warning and a call for reform."--Christopher D. Daly, author of Covering America: A Narrative History of a Nation's Journalism